 While Grady had an amazing overstep with his hind legs in all gaits, his hind end was still very weak.
 In the trot and canter he would lose his balance and run to his forehand and when I tried to balance him, it was as if the caboose became detached from the train.
 In the trot, his rhythm would become compromised and his back would drop, and while cantering he would swap leads behind.

 While Grady was supposed to be a dressage horse, I knew just the trick to get his hind end working at it’s best: Gridwork.
 From then on, all his training consisted of working over poles or fences.
 He took to it so well, we decided he deserved a career change.
+We showed in the jumpers for a year and a half and today we are back to schooling dressage.
+We hope to have our first ride down centerline this fall.

 More exercises Coming Soon!